-It is the vendor's sole responsibility to ensure that the firm's name, and point of contact's name, title, phone number, and email for each reference is accurate.
-The same agencies may be listed on both forms - Exhibits 7 and 8 as set forth in Appendix A - Required Forms.
+It is the vendor's sole responsibility to ensure that the firm's name, and point of contact's name, title and phone number for each reference is accurate.
+The same references may be listed on Exhibits 7 and 8 as set forth in Appendix A - Required Forms.